Recovery Residence Certification

 There are four recovery residence levels.
 DMHA certifies Levels II, III and IV.
-This chart describes the different levels.
+The following chart describes the different levels.

 Step 2: Review and get familiar with the National Quality Standards and Code of Ethics.

-In order to perform the virtual/on-site interview/inspection your organization needs to have been in operation for at least 60 days and have at least 50% occupancy.
+To perform the virtual/on-site interview/inspection the recovery residence setting needs to have been in operation with residents for at least 30 days and have at least 40% occupancy.

 Your inspection will be performed by two staff from the Housing Team.
 Reviewers will be examining the recovery environment and ensuring the property and program meet the national quality standards.